-- Protection – We prioritized cold weather performance for these gloves, and as such some features of other tactical gloves are simply not available.
+- Protection – We prioritized cold weather performance for these gloves, and as such some features of other tactical gloves are simply not available with cold weather gloves.
 Kevlar, hard knuckles, and other tactical features are simply not available for gloves that can truly perform in cold weather and are waterproof like these Youngstown gloves.

 - Shooting – Since these gloves were designed specifically for cold weather, they are probably too bulky for shooting for most people.